-Or else you can skip this step and try docker compose setup with your own spring boot application which uses PostgreSQL database.
+Or else you can skip this step and try a docker-compose setup with your own spring boot application which uses the PostgreSQL database.

 Setup Docker Image For Spring Boot Application

-In this tutorial, our docker-compose setup using two main services or components.
+In this tutorial, our docker-compose setup uses two main services or components.
 Those are the Spring Boot application and PostgreSQL database.

 But your project is still not pushed or published as a docker image.
 Hence first you need to have docker image for your spring boot application.
 Then you can use both images with docker-compose.